 Understanding deepfakes and misinformation

 Trustworthy information is crucial in today’s digital world.
 However, some altered videos and photos crafted using artificial intelligence have become extremely realistic, challenging viewers to discern truth from deception.
 Similarly, incorrect or misleading facts are at times deliberately or accidentally spread.
 Both manipulated media and false reports endanger belief in information sources, weaken democratic practices, and sway public perspectives.
-A balanced, fact-based approach is vital to make well-reasoned judgments amid today’s online material.
+A balanced, fact-based approach is vital to make well-reasoned judgments amid today’s flood of online material.

-The impact of deep fakes and misinformation on society
+The impact of deepfakes and misinformation on society

 The impact of deepfakes and misinformation on society cannot be underestimated.
 These phenomena have the potential to sow discord, manipulate public opinion, and undermine trust in institutions and individuals.
 Deepfakes can be used to create fake news stories, defame individuals, or even influence political campaigns.
 Similarly, misinformation can spread rapidly and create confusion, leading to a lack of trust in established sources of information.

-The role of technology in combating deep fakes and misinformation
+The role of technology in combating deepfakes and misinformation

 Technology has undoubtedly contributed to the dissemination of fabricated media and incorrect facts, yet its capabilities still afford opportunities to tackle such issues.
 Through artificial intelligence and machine learning, researchers have engineered detection applications evaluating various visual and auditory facets of videos and photographs for indications of alteration.
 These programs scrutinize features like facial motions, eye movements, and discordant sounds, seeking discrepancies that uncover deceptive manipulations.